Dieter97/SensorFusion_Carla/docs/Administration/about.md

 ### LiDAR and Camera Sensor Fusion for Autonomous Applications

-This documentation is part of a master thesis
+This documentation is part of my master thesis

 Author: Dieter Balemans